 The Argentine was prolific for the Naples side, scoring 71 Serie A goals over three seasons, though the transfer fee of €90m to Juve was eye-watering.

 Although he notched 24 times in his first season at Juve, Higuain would not sustain that level of success.
 Indeed, he spent the 2018/19 season on loan at Milan and Chelsea.

 In 2020, his deal with the club was terminated by mutual consent, allowing him to move to MLS side Inter Miami.

 1. Cristiano Ronaldo - €110m (from Real Madrid)

 It was a huge coup for Juventus when they signed Cristiano Ronaldo from Real Madrid, where he had attained legendary status by becoming their record scorer.

-Even at 33 when he joined, Ronaldo remained a world-class performer, and while he has failed to lead Juventus to the Champions League title that they so crave, he became the quickest player in the club’s history to reach 100 goals.
+Even at 33 when he joined, Ronaldo remained a world-class performer, and while he failed to lead Juventus to the Champions League title that they so craved, he became the quickest player in the club’s history to reach 100 goals.

 Questions were raised, however, during the 2020/21 season regarding Ronaldo’s value for money in terms of his €31m annual wage.

 In the summer following that campaign, he would move back to Manchester United, with Juve getting his salary off the books in the process.